BigPolarBear1/factorization/README.md

 To run:   python3 run_qs.py -keysize 20 -base 50 -debug 1 -lin_size 1000 -quad_size 1</br></br>

 Update: Alright linear algebra implemented.
 I need to optimize now.... and also perform actual sieving... but the math is there now..... so I guess today, the 18th of January 2026, will be the day I won against the NSA, FBI, DIA, CIA, etc. Hahaha.
 Going to be a shit day for western cryptologists.
 Cause and effect losers.

+Ps: Go to hell.
+The only reason why I would be treated like this is if people were gambling that I woudln't achieve what I achieved today.
+Go to hell.
+I ever meet any of the people who made this decision, I will end you.
+And now I will find my way to Asia.
+The only thing that will change my mind is if you pay my former manager 1 billion USD (microsoft can pay that easily, its their fault anyway).
+But we all know there is no justice in this shit world.
+Burn it all down then.
+Perhaps a better world will arise from the ashes.